 Welcome to the Wilberforce Society!

-We’re fiercely proud of our non-partisan stance because it frees us to think originally, creatively and pragmatically.
+We are proud of our non-partisan stance because it allows us to contribute to an atmosphere where issues are discussed an innovative, intellectually rigorous and most importantly, practical manner, drawing on the strengths of the many disciplines our members have deep knowledge in.
 This way of thinking has gathered us recognition from many influential policy makers and journalists, pleasantly surprised by the quality of the work we produce.
-The society was given a special commendation at the last Prospect Think Tank of the Year awards, for example, and our work has been given favourable press in the Financial Times and other major news outlets.
-Whilst we can’t compete with the full-time think-tank in terms of the detailed level of empirical investigation they carry out into each of their reports, we are free from any world-weary pessimism whilst always focusing on making our proposals practical.
+The society was given a special commendation at the Prospect Think Tank of the Year awards, for example, and our work has been given favorable press in the Financial Times and other major news outlets.

 Each policy paper presentation provides a rare opportunity to gain the input of an expert on a detailed policy and to have your own ideas presented to the general audience in Cambridge.
 Through our dedicated team of alumni mentors, we are interested in helping you find other like-minded students and leave a measurable impact on society.

 With a larger, more diverse and broadly qualified Committee than ever before, TWS, and I, invite you to join its quest of defining and developing rigorous discourse on the most pressing issues of our time, here at Cambridge.

 I sincerely hope that you will join us as a member during this year and be present for our exciting events.

 I look forward to meeting you soon。